ddsky/api-league-clients/android/docs/TextApi.md

 - **Accept**: application/json

-## scoreReadability
+## scoreReadabilityAPI

-> ScoreReadability200Response scoreReadability(text)
+> ScoreReadabilityAPI200Response scoreReadabilityAPI(text)

-Score Readability
+Score Readability API

 Score the readability of a text.
 The readability score is based on the average length of the sentences and the average length of the words in the text.
 The text is score with multiple readability scores such as Flesch, Smog, ARI, LIX, Kincaid, Fog, and Coleman Liau.